PrometheanDissident/prometheandissident.github.io/pages/free-speech.md

 - Discuss ethics of limiting "hate speech", corporations engaging in censorship particularly in social media platforms
 - Pluralism should be preferred when navigating challenges associated with productive speech, and this necessitates fewer legal boundaries being imposed
+- X/twitter in its current form has advantages and disadvantages